opencoweb/coweb/docs/js/session.rst

    All parameters to this function are optional.
 When given, they are passed as name/value properties on a single `args` object.

    :param string key: Key uniquely identifying the session to join.
 If undefined, tries to read the argument `cowebkey` from the page URL to use instead.
 If the argument is undefined, uses the (domain, port, path, arguments) tuple of the current page as the key.
-   :param bool collab: True to request a session supporting cooperative events, false to request a session supporting service bot messages only.
+   :param boolean collab: True to request a session supporting cooperative events, false to request a session supporting service bot messages only.
 Defaults to `true`.
-   :param bool autoJoin: True to automatically join a session after successfully preparing it, false to require an explicit application call to :func:`SessionInterface.join`.
+   :param boolean autoJoin: True to automatically join a session after successfully preparing it, false to require an explicit application call to :func:`SessionInterface.join`.
 Defaults to `true`.
-   :param bool autoUpdate: True to automatically update application state in a session after successfully joining it, false to require an explicit application call to :func:`SessionInterface.updateInSession`.
+   :param boolean autoUpdate: True to automatically update application state in a session after successfully joining it, false to require an explicit application call to :func:`SessionInterface.updateInSession`.
 Defaults to `true`.
    :throws Error: If invoked after preparing a session
    :returns: Promise
    :callback: Invoked on successful preparation with an object having these attributes:

-      collab (bool)
+      collab (boolean)
          If the server created a collaborative session or not.
 May or may not match what was requested. key (string)
          Session key passed to :func:`SessionInterface.prepare` or determined from the page URL